gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 api = Namespace('geoapi', description=GeoApiNamespace.description)

 ```

 The `api =` part adds our GeoAPI as a namespace object.
 This is called by `modules/geoapi/__init__.py` which is loaded by `app/modules/__init__.py`.
-Sounds complicated first, but will make sense the more you will understand the basic modular structure of this project.
+Sounds complicated at first but it will make sense the more you will understand the basic modular structure of this project.

-In order to work with geospatial GeoJSON Objects, we need to add new data models to the api namespace.
+In order to work with GeoJSON Objects, we need to add new data models to the api namespace.
 In order to do so, add the following below the `api = ` part.

 ```python
 bounding_box = api.model('BoundingBox', {